 Market Trends & Future Opportunities

-- Large print puzzles for seniors: +18% YoY (aging population)
+- Large print puzzles for seniors: +20% YoY (aging population + Bold and Easy overlap)

-- Educational puzzles for kids: +22% YoY (homeschool boom continues)
+- Educational puzzles for kids: +22% YoY (homeschool and screen-time-reduction trends)

 Declining Categories